 \subsection{The single-photon source}

-We use an SPDC-based single-photon source in a Sagnac configuration \cite{sagnac}, with a 20-mm-long periodically-poled potassium tytanyl phosphate (PPKTP) crystal.\ The Sagnac loop was realized using a dual-wavelength polarizing beam splitter and two mirrors.
+We use an SPDC-based single-photon source in a Sagnac configuration \cite{sagnac}, with a 20-mm-long periodically-poled potassium tytanyl phosphate (PPKTP) crystal.\ The Sagnac loop is realized using a dual-wavelength polarizing beam splitter and two mirrors.
 The crystal converts a photon at $395$ nm into two photons at $790$ nm and orthogonal polarizations.
-The produced photons were coupled into single-mode fibers: one of them was sent to the Mach-Zehnder interferometer and the other was directly sent to a silicon avalanche photo-diode (APD) for heralding the presence of its twin in the interferometer.
-The use of polarizers for both photons of each pair ensure that a defined polarization state is produced, in particular $\vert H \rangle \vert V\rangle$, where H stands for ``horizontal'' and V for ``vertical'').
+The produced photons are coupled into single-mode fibers: one of them is sent to the Mach-Zehnder interferometer and the other is directly sent to a silicon avalanche photo-diode (APD) for heralding the presence of its twin in the interferometer.
+The use of polarizers for both photons of each pair ensures that a defined polarization state is produced, in particular $\vert H \rangle \vert V\rangle$, where H stands for ``horizontal'' and V for ``vertical'').